RatioPBC/epi-viewpoint/README.md

 `docker-compose` uses the same docker image that production does.

-There are some scripts to make local docker development easier:
+There are some scripts to make local docker development easier (though they don't get used very often so they may not work):

 * `bin/dev/docker-start` will:
   * check that your computer is set up to run the app via docker